huangsam/huangsam.github.io/README.md

 Hosts the code for my personal website.

-The site has gone through quite the history:
+The codebase has went through multiple JavaScript stages, but here's a high-level overview of what's changed over the years:

 <table>
   <tr>